-We use our cars for everything — errands, school drop-offs, vet visits, and the daily commute to work.
-Some of us are so reliant on our vehicles that we even give them nicknames and soothingly pat the dash when they make noises we can’t afford.
+We use our cars for everything — errands, school drop-offs, vet visits, and daily commutes, among many other things.
+Some of us are so reliant on our vehicles that we even give them nicknames and soothingly pat the dash when they make noises that indicate problems we can’t afford to repair.

-Considering all the value they add to our daily lives, it shouldn’t be surprising that they help us save on taxes too!
-Believe it or not, your vehicle can be depreciated on your tax return to reduce your taxable income.
+Considering all the value they add to our daily lives, it shouldn’t be surprising that our vehicular companions help us save on taxes too!
+Believe it or not, you can use the amount your vehicle depreciates over time to reduce your tax bill.

 What is vehicle depreciation?